MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/06Threats/README.md

 ## Threats

 A threat is an ongoing problem that will cause trouble for the PCs if left unchecked.
+It has to be worsening or an recurring issue.
+Don’t bother writing up a threat unless you know it’s going to be a big deal.

 ### When to write up threats